pwolf15/GMMCalib/README.md

 The results, namely the calibration matrix and the numpy array of the reconstructed object, are saved in the `/output` path.

+To install PCL tools for conversion to PLY which you can load in Meshlab apt update -y && apt-get -y install pcl-tools

 ## Work in Progress (WIP)
 GMMCalib is an ongoing project.
 Future developments include:
 - Improving the usability of GMMCalib, including input data handling and configuration.